Abstract background

 Julius AI has built an impressive user base in a short time: over 2 million users worldwide.
 The concept is simple and effective — you upload a CSV, Excel, or Google Sheets file, ask questions in natural language, and Julius generates analyses, visualizations, and statistical evaluations.

 Julius uses code generation (Python/R) in the background and runs the analysis directly.
 The result: fast answers to ad-hoc questions without needing to code yourself.
+Julius now also connects to live databases from the Pro plan onward, not just uploaded files — but it remains a personal analysis tool without a roles-and-business-rules concept.
 For students, researchers, and individuals who need to quickly analyze a file, Julius is one of the best tools on the market.

 Pricing